sleeptoken/zettelkasten/Race Condition.md

 2. Send the request for applying the discount code (`POST /cart/coupon`) to Repeater.
 3. In Repeater, create multiple instances of the request and add the new tabs to a group.
 4. Select send group in parallel (single packet attack), effectively applying the discount code multiple times at once.
+### Detecting and exploiting limit overrun race conditions with Turbo Intruder

+Turbo Intruder is suited to more complex attacks, such as ones that require multiple retries, staggered request timing, or an extremely large number of requests.

+ To use the single-packet attack in Turbo Intruder:

+- Ensure that the target supports `HTTP/2`.
+The single-packet attack is incompatible with `HTTP/1`.
+- Set the `engine=Engine.BURP2` and `concurrentConnections=1` configuration options for the request engine.
+- When queueing your requests, group them by assigning them to a named gate using the gate argument for the `engine.queue()` method.
+- To send all of the requests in a given group, open the respective gate with the `engine.openGate()` method.